Skip to main content

 Industry News · 5 min read

-The Colorado AI Act (SB 24-205) enforcement date of June 30, 2026 is no longer abstract.
+The Colorado AI Act (SB 24-205, as amended by SB 26-189) effective date is now January 1, 2027.
 As of January 2026, you have roughly six months.
 The readiness window is open now — and for many organizations, it’s narrower than it looks.

 Where Organizations Stand